o19s/opensearch-ubi/documentation/schema_structures/client_datastructures.md

-The datastructures that we use for indexing events adhere to the following nested structure that aligns with the [schemas](.././schemas.md):
+The datastructures that we use for indexing events adhere to the following nested structure that aligns with the Ubi schemas.
+See the [schemas](.././schemas.md) for descriptions and examples of the following fields.

 `struct UbiEvent {`
 - application